michaelgwelch/loominate.net/_posts/2014-11-01-combinations-part-3-sequenceof-extensions.md

   - collections
   - immutable
   - swift

 ---
 I want to continue on with my implementation of Combinations.
-But first, when working on this problem I determined I really needed some helper methods on SequenceOf.
-Initially these were very complicated but as my comfort level increased I figured out how to simplify some of them so much that they hardly provide any value anymore.
+But first, when working on this problem I determined I really needed some helper methods on SequenceOf. <!--more--> Initially these were very complicated but as my comfort level increased I figured out how to simplify some of them so much that they hardly provide any value anymore.
 Let's take a look.

 First I wanted some way to create an empty sequence.
 This would play the same role as Enumerable.Empty() in .Net.
 I couldn't find any such built in method.
 I did find something analogous for generators as there exists a GeneratorOfOne structure that can be used to create GeneratorTypes that yield 0 or 1 elements.
 However, generators are not what I want.
 I want sequences.
 The differences are subtle but basically the difference is that everytime you call generate on a Sequence you get a &#8220;fresh&#8221; generator starting from the beginning of your sequence.
 This is not necessarily true of generators which are not required to &#8220;reset&#8221; back to the beginning.
 Anyway see [Airspeed Velocity][1] for more info.